hankbao/libreboot/www/news/libreplanet2018-workshop.md

 - Portable SPI flasher (USB powered.
 SSH into it via your laptop, use the SPI flasher's own 3v3, etc).
-Make sure to use the workaround-mx patch on flashrom, so that you can use `--workaround-mx` on Macronix chips, if flashing an X200, otherwise flashing will be unreliable (see mailing list post linked above) - portability is important, in case you sit down with someone in a place without power sockets.
+Make sure to use the workaround-mx patch on flashrom, so that you can use `--workaround-mx` on Macronix chips, if flashing is unreliable (see mailing list post linked above) - portability is important, in case you sit down with someone in a place without power sockets.
   See guides on libreboot.org for setting up SPI flashers, but ignore the notes